When it comes to cybersecurity, you might ask: Which is better, a VPN or antivirus software?

 When it comes to protecting yourself online, both VPNs and antivirus software play important roles, but different.
 Understanding what each one does and how they work together can help you stay safer.

-VPNs and antivirus software are both used for online security, but they perform very different functions.
+VPNs and antivirus software are both important for online security, but they serve very different purposes.

 On the other hand, Antivirus software protects your device from harmful programs.
 It works like a security system, scanning your files, apps, emails, and websites in real time.
 If it finds viruses, spyware, or phishing links, it blocks or deletes them to keep your computer or phone safe.